IBM-Cloud/docs/services/mobileaccess/google-auth-android.md

 ## Configuring {{site.data.keyword.amashort}} for Google authentication
 {: #google-auth-android-config}

-Now that you have a Google Client ID for Android, you can enable Google authentication in the {{site.data.keyword.amashort}} Dashboard.
+Now that you have a Google client ID for Android, you can enable Google authentication in the {{site.data.keyword.amashort}} Dashboard.

 1. Open your app in the {{site.data.keyword.Bluemix_notm}} dashboard.